JZomDev/BMJTwitchStats/README.md

-# Discord Server Eraser
+# BMJ Twitch Stats

-Made to clean up text channels after a threshold of time has passed.
+Made to see how many times BMJ streams in a day